jenmerritt/arcgis-runtime-samples-java/image_layers/change-sublayer-renderer/README.md

 ## Additional information

 The service hosting the layer must support dynamic layers to be able to change the rendering of sublayers.

+## Offline data

+This should be allowed.

+## Not an optional section

+This section should not be be allowed.

 ## Tags